Booking is one of the most interesting activities in the live music industry, although it is the most alien to audiences.

-The truth is that the world of music, in general, is a fairly complex framework in which the artists and their works are the essential and visible part.
-The irreplaceable engine.
+The truth is that the world of music, in general, is a fairly complex framework in which the artists and their works are the essential and visible part, the irreplaceable engine.
 But behind them there is a whole universe that is not exposed and, consequently, with which few are familiar.

 Record labels and festivals are topics that are frequently discussed among the average listener.
 We know to a large extent the roles that promoters and managers play.
 But the same does not happen with music publishers and bookings.
-Today we are going to focus on the latter.
-Because no, this word does not refer only to a famous hotel search engine.
+Today we are going to focus on the latter because no, this word does not refer only to a famous hotel search engine.

-In this way, the booker, as a commercial agent, sells the show of its artists to promoters, festivals, room programmers, city councils, private events, etc. Their main task is to find the appropriate date and place where the musicians who have hired their services can perform concerts.
+In this way, the booker, as a commercial agent, sells the show of its artists to promoters, festivals, programmers, city councils, private events, etc. Their main task is to find the appropriate date and place where the musicians who have hired their services can perform concerts.

 A priori, we associate this professional activity with managers.
 Many tend to carry them out, but it is usual to leave them in the hands of professionals specialized in this task.
 In fact, it is not unusual to find a booking department in a management agency.
 Although, of course, there are also booking agencies as an independent entity.

 We can say that booking professionals are something like the intermediaries between managers (and artists) and event organizers.
-But it would be a mistake to reduce them to a mere nexus, since their profile is enormously valuable to focus and develop the career of artists properly.
+However, it would be a mistake to reduce them to a mere nexus, since their profile is enormously valuable to focus and develop the career of artists properly.

 What profile should a booker have?

 The booker has always played a relevant role in the business of the live music industry, but it became vital with the paradigm shift brought about by the record crisis at the dawn of the new century.
 In the past, the artist’s main income derived from the sale of records, and live performances were an opportunity to promote them.
 Now the picture is very different.
-The tables have been reversed, and the album has become the excuse to go on tour.
+The tables have been turned, and the album has become the excuse to go on tour.

-Know how the industry works
+Knowing how the industry works

-Know the different genres and musical styles
+Knowing the different genres and musical styles

 This way you can define the profile of the artists you work with and appropriately direct your efforts to connect them with your target audience.

-Know the musical circuits
+Knowing the musical circuits

 Know the right promoters to negotiate with and to sell the performance to.
 The promoters know their areas, their audiences and the ideal places to carry out the concerts well.

-Know how to negotiate
+Knowing how to negotiate

-Be up to date with the news
+Being up to date with the news

-Have a strategic vision
+Having a strategic vision